Zenith-the-realest/school-vault/Notes/History/Nazi consolidation of power, 1933-4.md

 > The Reichstag Fire was used to remove Communists from the electorate.

+# What was the **Enabling Act?**

+- The Enabling Act was passed on **24 March 1933,** and allowed Hitler to pass laws for the next four years **without the support of the Reichstag.** This made him a **legal dictator.**

+Using the Enabling Act, he:

+- Banned trade unions, making all German workers become part of the **German Labour Front (DAF)**
+- Outlawed all other political parties, making Germany a **one-party state.**

+> Hitler used the Enabling Act to pass laws without the support of the Reichstag.
 # What was the **Night of the Long Knives?**

 Even though the SA had **helped Hitler come to power,** Hitler saw them as a potential threat.
 He believed **Ernst Röhm,** the leader of the SA, was becoming *too powerful.*